geniusworks/digital-archive-maker/docs/video_ripping_guide.md

 Implementation details:
 - English audio selection uses HandBrakeCLI options: `--audio-lang-list eng --first-audio`.
 - English subtitles are muxed into the MP4 after encode (copy video/audio, `-c:s mov_text`).
 If you choose subtitles, the track is marked default; otherwise it is included but not defaulted.
-- If only image-based subtitles (VobSub/PGS) exist, they cannot be added as soft subs to MP4; consider burn-in or OCR + backfill.
+- **Image-based subtitle handling**: If only image-based subtitles (VobSub/PGS) exist, the script will extract them and provide guidance for manual OCR using tools like Subtitle Edit.
+Use the `vobsub-to-srt` helper for placeholder SRT creation.

 ## Backfill English subtitles into existing MP4s
 Use the provided helper to mux English soft subtitles from your archival MKVs into an existing MP4 without re-encoding video/audio.